timdvd/js_lectures_and_practise/3_3.DOM/README.md

 ### Node Types:
  - Element Nodes: Represent HTML elements (e.g., <div>, <p>).
  - Text Nodes: Contain the text inside an element.
- - Attribute Nodes: Represent the attributes of elements (e.g.,id,class).
+ - Attribute Nodes: Represent the attributes of elements.
  - Document Node: Represents the entire document.

 ### Accessing the DOM: JavaScript provides methods to interact with the DOM.
 Common ways to select elements include: